Pergamon Ancient City

 Pergamon Museum (Berlin)

 When German engineer Carl Humann arrived at Pergamon for the first time circa 1864, he led geographic investigations and pleaded for conserving the Acropolis’s antiquities.
-At that time, local residents used the altar and other ruins as quarries, recycling them to erect new buildings in Bergama.
+At that time, residents used the altar and other ruins as quarries, recycling them to erect new buildings in Bergama.
 After the businessman Heinrich Schliemann uncovered Troy in 1873, excavation fervour broke out, and more German explorers went to Pergamon, Miletus, Babylon, Uruk, Assur and Egypt.
 The Ottoman Empire granted favourable conditions for the division of unearthed findings.
 A license to dig at Pergamon was granted, and in September 1878, excavations began, headed by Humann and Alexander Conze.
 An agreement between the Ottoman Empire and the German government facilitated the relief panels from the Pergamon Altar (Altar of Zeus), along with some other fragments, being shipped to Berlin from 1879 onward.
 Along with antiquities from other sites, these significant architectural monuments, sculptures and small treasures were exported to Berlin and displayed on Berlin’s Museum Island.

 With interruption due to World War I and subsequent hyperinflation, between 1910 and 1930, the Pergamon Museum was built using plans drawn up by the architect Alfred Messel to house the Pergamon Altar and other classical antiquities.
 The remarkable 36-metre wide x 33-metre long Pergamon Altar is included in the collection of classical antiquities in the central building.
 The altar has a 113-metre long x 2.3-metre frieze high carved from grey-veined marble from the island of Marmara.
 In 1998 and again in 2001, the Turkish Minister of Culture, Istemihan Talay, demanded the return of the altar and other artefacts.
 However, his demands were rejected by Berlin State Museums.